-Archaeal Digoxin and Hemispheric Dominance in Relation to GI $\!\!/$ Hepatic Disease pathway.
-They had an upregulated HMG CoA reductase activity with increased EDLF and dolichol levels and reduced ubiquinone levels.
+The archaeaon related organelle - steroidelle, viroidelle, neurotransminoid and vitaminocyte contribute to hemispheric dominance.
+In left handed / right hemispheric dominant individuals, there was a derangement of the isoprenoid pathway.
+They had an upregulated HMG CoA reductase activity with increased digoxin and dolichol levels and reduced ubiquinone levels.
 The RBC membrane Na+-K+ ATPase activity was reduced and serum magnesium depleted.
 The left handed / right hemispheric dominant individuals had increased levels of tryptophan, serotonin, quinolinic acid, strychnine and nicotine while the levels of tyrosine, dopamine, noradrenaline and morphine were lower.
-Thus an upregulated isoprenoid pathway, increased level of tryptophan and its catabolites, decreased level of tyrosine and its catabolites and hyperEDLFemia is suggestive of right hemispheric dominance.
-Peptic ulcer disease occurs in right hemisphere dominant individuals and is a reflection of altered brain function.
-Hemispheric dominant has been correlated with the pathogenesis of systemic diseases.
+Thus an upregulated isoprenoid pathway, increased level of tryptophan and its levels of tyrosine catabolites. decreased and its catabolites hyperdigoxinemia is suggestive of right hemispheric dominance.
+In right handed / left hemispheric dominant individuals the biochemical patterns were reversed.
+CRF, nephrotic syndrome and nephrolithiasis occurs in right hemisphere dominant individuals and is a reflection of altered brain function.
+1-13